 - Irish Breakfast a blend of two full-bodied loose leaf black teas: Ceylon with the citrus notes and Assam tea with the malty underscore

-- Ginger & Peaches with the soft warmth of ginger, sweet ripe peaches and apricots
+- Ginger Peach tea with the soft warmth of ginger, sweet ripe peaches and apricots

-- Twisted Raspberry, a blend of sweetly tart and jammy red raspberries creating a balanced astringency, and sweet, slightly dry finish.
+- Raspberry Black tea, a blend of sweetly tart and jammy raspberries creating a balanced astringency, and sweet, slightly dry finish.

 How is Ceylon tea made?